xlinxlin/JasperReportsServerCustomAuthentication/README.md

 <p>A demo for JasperReports Server custom authentication.</p>

-Check my blog [How to create custom authentication method in JasperReports Server] (https://yanzhou.de/how-to-create-custom-authentication-method-in-jasperreports-server/) for more details.
+Check my blog post *[How to create custom authentication method in JasperReports Server](https://yanzhou.de/how-to-create-custom-authentication-method-in-jasperreports-server)* for more details.